+Unmanned Aircraft Systems

+www.uas.noaa.gov

-Unmanned Aircraft Systems www.uas.noaa.gov Bridging Information Gaps in Hazardous, Remote, and Data Sparse Regions The Unmanned Aircraft Systems (UAS) program aims to make UAS observations an essential component of the NOAA observing system Focusing on High Impact Weather, Polar and Marine Monitoring.
+Bridging Information Gaps in Hazardous, Remote, and Data Sparse Regions

+The Unmanned Aircraft Systems (UAS) program aims to make UAS observations an essential component of the NOAA observing system Focusing on High Impact Weather, Polar and Marine Monitoring.
 UASs can advance NOAA's ability to monitor and understand the global environment by complimenting observations from satellites, ships, aircraft, balloons, and surface-based sensors.
 Actionable and reliable environmental intelligence provided by unmanned systems improve forecasts, save lives, property and resources, advancing NOAA's mission goals.

+Program Highlights:

-Program Highlights: High-Impact Weather Monitoring: Global Hawk provided real-time data to hurricane forecasters and the operational HWRF Model TMENT OF The NOAA UAS program launched the Sensing Hazards with Operational Unmanned Technology (SHOUT) project in 2014 with Disaster Relief Appropriations Act of 2013 funds to evaluate the use of NASA's Global Hawk, to observe high impact weather events like hurricanes.
+High-Impact Weather Monitoring: Global Hawk provided real-time data to hurricane forecasters and the operational HWRF Model

+The NOAA UAS program launched the Sensing Hazards with Operational Unmanned Technology (SHOUT) project in 2014 with Disaster Relief Appropriations Act of 2013 funds to evaluate the use of NASA's Global Hawk, to observe high impact weather events like hurricanes.
 This UAS can stay aloft for over 25 hours, flying at altitudes up to 65,000 feet, and has been flown over 18 named hurricanes and tropical storms.
 During the 2016 season, the NOAA-led SHOUT missions for the first time provided real-time UAS sonde data from the Global Hawk directly into NOAA's operational Hurricane Weather Research and Forecast (HWRF) model to assist in the forecast of 2016 Hurricanes Gaston, Hermine & Matthew.
 Analysis has demonstrated that sonde data can lead to improvements in forecasts of hurricane track and intensity.
 SHOUT will continue through 2017.

-Polar Monitoring: ScanEagle UAS used to monitor wildlife and conduct atmospheric research in the Arctic The NOAA UAS Program Office, NMFS' Office of Science and Technology and National Marine Mammal Laboratory, Office of Naval Research, and Bureau of Ocean Energy Management continued testing of unmanned marine mammal detection and ice prediction systems from Barrow, Alaska.
+Polar Monitoring: ScanEagle UAS used to monitor wildlife and conduct atmospheric research in the Arctic

+The NOAA UAS Program Office, NMFS' Office of Science and Technology and National Marine Mammal Laboratory, Office of Naval Research, and Bureau of Ocean Energy Management continued testing of unmanned marine mammal detection and ice prediction systems from Barrow, Alaska.
 This multi-agency project included the collection of imagery from both the manned aircraft and UAS to evaluate the use of software to automatically detect cetaceans in the images, and calculate the basic summary statistics needed for assessing cetacean density.
-The test results will provide recommendations: for cetacean study objectives that may be met by UAS technology, for adaptations of analytical processes for estimating cetacean population density, and for further development of UAS atmospheric sampling and ice prediction systems.
-Marine Monitoring: Scientists use Puma in joint operations onboard the USCG's Icebreaker Healy for multi-mission objectives The NOAA UAS program collaborated with the US Coast Guard during Arctic Shield 2013-15 missions to ensure the Arctic remains a safe, secure and environmentally protected resource.
+The test results will provide recommendations: for cetacean study objectives that may be met by UAS technology, for adaptations of analytical processes for estimating cetacean population density, and for further development of the PEMDAS UAS atmospheric sampling and ice prediction systems.

+Marine Monitoring: Spiral development of the Puma UAS system continues during joint operations onboard the USCGC Healy for NOAA objectives

+The NOAA UAS program collaborated with the US Coast Guard during Arctic Shield 2013-15 missions to ensure the Arctic remains a safe, secure and environmentally protected resource.
 The Pumas UAS was hand launched from the US Coast Guard Cutter Healy north of Alaska and used to return imagery during a Search & Rescue Exercise simulating a man in the water.
 This mission complimented previous operational assessments monitoring ice, simulated oil spills and marine debris in the Arctic.

-NASA's Global Hawk conducts test flight over NASA's Armstrong Flight Research Center in preparation for SHOUT 2015 hurricane research flights.
+NASA's Global Hawk prepared for launch from NASA Wallops Flight Facility, VA in support of the NOAA-led SHOUT 2016 mission hurricane rapid response research flights.
 Source: NASA